PGS Testing Risks

 PGS Testing is Not a Guarantee

 PGS testing may work for some, particularly those above 35, but there’s a few hurdles that need to be overcome first.
-One of the biggest risks in doing PGS testing is the very real chance that there won’t be any euploids to transfer – and even with one, there’s no guarantee.
+One of the biggest risks in doing PGS testing is the very real chance that there won’t be any euploids to transfer – and even with one, there’s no guarantee it will become a baby.

 Not everyone makes blastocysts